 The advantage of solid wood is you can sand down the IKEA finish and restain it in any way you like.
 With the combination of brass pulls, white drawer fronts and inky blue paint, the HEMNES looks decidedly “vintage”.
 Read more on the MCM HEMNES dresser hack.

 Nursery storage drawers in plywood and leather

 Marlene goes a different route for the HEMNES, choosing a simpler vibe for the nursery.
-Scoring a second hand HEMNES chest of 8 drawers, she reassembled the top row of drawers with plywood fronts and finished them with leather pulls.
+Scoring a second-hand HEMNES chest of 8 drawers, she reassembled the top row of drawers with plywood fronts and finished them with leather pulls.

 IKEA TARVA dresser hacks

-The IKEA TARVA range is prime example of the no-nonsense furniture style from IKEA.
+The IKEA TARVA range is a prime example of the no-nonsense furniture style from IKEA.
 Solid pine, hefty looking with clean, minimal style.
 In short, they are perfect for IKEA hacking.

 IKEA RAST dresser hacks